-- The land including the sidings is leased by Tarmac Limited and used for the loading of sand and aggregates from their Stanway workings onto railway wagons for transport to London.
-The site comprises of little more than an access road and sidings with some limited aggregate area.
-Access is from Station Road which connects to the A120 and the site is reasonably well screened. - 2.
-The facility remains in active use and it is proposed that the area should be safeguarded to ensure it remains available for mineral transhipment.
+1. The land including the sidings is used for the loading of sand and aggregates from their Stanway workings onto railway wagons for transport to London.
+The site comprises of little more than an access road and sidings with some limited aggregate storage area.
+Access is from Station Road which connects to the A120, and the site is reasonably well screened.

+2. The facility remains in active use and it is proposed that the area should continue to be safeguarded to ensure it remains available for mineral transhipment.